-At first, all the PCB's were being designed manually, but due to technological advancements, they can now be created using specialized software such as eagle PCB software.
+At first, all the PCBs were being designed manually, but they can now be created using specialized software such as eagle PCB software due to technological advancements.
 It is done through the use of computers that have this program.

 Single layer PCB’s come in different types.
 Some of them include the following:

-• Flexible PCB’s.
-These single layer PCB’s are made out of flexible material instead of the rigid ones.
-Such materials that can be used in this case include plastics.
-The cost of production for this type of single layer PCB is quite high making it uneconomical.
+• Flexible PCBs.
+These single-layer PCBs are made out of flexible material instead of rigid ones.
+Such materials that it can use in this case include plastics.
+The cost of production for this type of single-layer PCB is quite high, making it uneconomical.

-• Rigid PCB's.
-These single layer PCB's are made out of rigid material such as fiberglass.
+• Rigid PCBs.
+These single-layer PCBs are made out of rigid materials such as fiberglass.
 They are not flexible and thus cannot allow for the circuit to bend.
 They are commonly used in most devices such as calculators, power supplies et al.

-• High-frequency PCB'S. These single layer PCB's are used in circuits that require significantly high frequencies to operate.
-In choosing the right material to be used for such PCB's, thermal expansion, water absorption, and dielectric loss are some of the factors that are put into the account.
+• High-frequency PCB’S. These single-layer PCBs are used in circuits that require significantly high frequencies to operate.
+In choosing the right material to be used for such PCBs, thermal expansion, water absorption, and dielectric loss are some of the factors that are considered

-One layer PCB's are quite simple as you can see.
+Layer PCBs are quite simple, as you can see.
 However, let not their simplicity fool you for what they can achieve.
 They might be simple, but they produce much regarding working in complex devices.
-There are some functions that they perform and some of them include the following:
+There are some functions that they perform, and some of them include the following: